Christian Bogle: Sportscar career

 2022 saw Bogle taking his first step into sportscar racing, as he joined Team Virage for the final two rounds of the Le Mans Cup.
-He finished 20th at Spa, before retiring from the race in Portimão.
+He finished twentieth at Spa, before retiring from the race in Portimão.

 Bogle teamed up with Indy NXT rookie Nolan Siegel and amateur driver Charles Crews for the Asian Le Mans Series at the start of 2023.
 Driving for Inter Europol Competition in the LMP2 category, the season opener in Dubai would start out promisingly, with Crews taking pole position, although a comparatively slow stint saw Bogle lose positions during the middle part of the race.
 Siegel later got the team back up to podium places, before a wheel issue with under half an hour to go forced the team to retire.
 A turnaround came the following day, as Bogle seemed much more settled within the car, helping the team to take victory on Sunday.

+GT World Challenge Europe

+For 2025, Bogle would make a full move to sportscar racing, competing in the 2025 GT World Challenge Europe for Barwell Motorsport alongside co-drivers Bijoy Garg and Adam Ali.